 The Vitruvian Man is a drawing created by Leonardo da Vinci circa 1490.
 It is accompanied by notes based on the work of the architect Vitruvius.
 The drawing, which is in pen and ink on paper, depicts a male figure in two superimposed positions with his arms and legs apart and simultaneously inscribed in a circle and square.
-The drawing and text are sometimes called the Canon of Proportions or, less often, Proportions of Man (Wikipedia)
+The drawing and text are sometimes called the Canon of Proportions or, less often, Proportions of Man (Wikipedia).

-Golden Ratio and Art: This drawing is based on the correlations of ideal human proportions with geometry described by the ancient Roman architect Vitruvius in Book III of his treatise De Architectura.
+Golden Ratio and Art This drawing is based on the correlations of ideal human proportions with geometry described by the ancient Roman architect Vitruvius in Book III of his treatise De Architectura.
 Vitruvius described the human figure as being the principal source of proportion among the Classical orders of architecture.
 Vitruvius determined that the ideal body should be eight heads high.
 Leonardo’s drawing is traditionally named in honor of the architect. (https://en.wikipedia.org/wiki/Vitruvian_Man (Wikipedia)

-In a previous post, “The Golden Ratio In Nature” (http://www.anneskyvington.com/golden-ratio-aesthetics/) I pointed out how this ratio appears in many forms of nature and of science.
+In a previous post, “The Golden Ratio In Nature“ I pointed out how this ratio appears in many forms of nature and of science.

 Many buildings and artworks reflect the Golden Ratio: the Parthenon in Greece, and many other classical buildings in Europe.
 But it is not really known if it was designed that way.
-Some artists and architects believe the Golden Ratio makes the most pleasing and beautiful shape.
+Some artists and architects believe the Golden Ratio makes the most pleasing and beautiful shapes.

 There is a mathematical ratio commonly found in nature—the ratio of 1 to 1.618—that has many names.
 Most often we call it the Golden Section, Golden Ratio, or Golden Mean, but it’s also occasionally referred to as the Golden Number, Divine Proportion, Golden Proportion, Fibonacci Number, and Phi.
 Now, a Duke University engineer has found the Golden Ratio to be a compelling springboard to unify vision, thought and movement under a single law of nature’s design.

 And don’t forget to visit the 2014 sculptures by the sea from Bondi to Tamarama!